Bias-Variance Tradeoffs in Joint Spectral Embeddings: Theoretical Results

-This result establishes that the rows of omnibus embedding when centered by the bias term given in Theorem~\ref{Main Bias Theorem} converges in distribution to a mixture of mean zero normal random variables.
-Moreover, the variance of this random variable, while complicated, is a function of the weighting matrices $\{\bvar{C}^{(g)}\}_{g=1}^m$, and the latent position distribution $F$.
-Together with Theorem~\ref{Main Bias Theorem}, these results show the weighting matrices $\{\bvar{C}^{(g)}\}_{g=1}^m$ are central in the bias-variance tradeoff of the omnibus embedding under the ESRDPG.
+Theorem~\ref{CLT} establishes that the rows of omnibus embedding when centered by the bias term given in Theorem~\ref{Main Bias Theorem} converges in distribution to a mixture of mean zero normal random variables.
+Moreover, the variance of this random variable, while complicated, is dominated by an explicit function of the weighting matrices $\{\bvar{C}^{(g)}\}_{g=1}^m$ and the second moment matrix $\Delta$.
+While we do not explicitly derive the variance of the rows of $\bvar{M}$, as we explore in Example~\ref{ex:two-group-running-ex}, the variance $\Sigma_g(\bvar{y})$ is dominated by the $\Sigma_g^{(N)}(\bvar{y})$ which we explicitly state in Lemma~\ref{Lemma:N-Dist}.

-In statistical applications of these estimates, it will often be necessary to consider linear combinations of the rows of $\hat{\bvar{L}}$.
-Our next corollary establishes the asymptotic joint distribution of any two rows $\hat{\bvar{L}}$ and can be easily extended to study any finite collection of rows.
+In statistical applications it will often be necessary to consider linear combinations of the rows of $\hat{\bvar{L}}$.
+We now provide two corollaries that characterize the asymptotic joint distribution of the rows of the omnibus embedding.
+Corollary~\ref{Cor:Asym_Joint_Distribution_Same_Vertex} specifies the asymptotic joint distribution of two rows $\hat{\bvar{L}}$ corresponding to the same vertex in different graphs and can be easily extended to any finite collection of rows corresponding to the same vertex.